The ultimate first-time home buyer’s guide

 It’s also important to pay regular attention to home maintenance.

 Maintenance is a big category; we’re talking about everything from clearing gutters to fixing leaky plumbing.
-Some things you’ll need to take care of yourself on an ongoing basis.
-Other things, you’ll need to hire a qualified professional.
+Sometimes you can DIY maintenance tasks, but other times you’ll need to budget for hiring a pro.
 It’s important to stay on top of regular maintenance, because it’s typically a lot cheaper to maintain something than to fix or replace it.

 Fortunately, we’ve got you covered—we’ve got hundreds of articles for new homeowners.